 Aspiration Bank is a different type of bank.
 It is an online only bank whose motto is “do well, do good”.
-This motto is polar opposite to the motto of most banks which is along the lines of “make money, by whatever means possible”, with those means including financing weapons manufacturing, fracking, and cigarette production.
+This motto is polar opposite to the motto of most banks which is along the lines of “make money, by whatever means possible”.
+For most banks, this means investing in financing weapons manufacturing, fracking, and cigarette production.

-- It uses no deposits for fossil fuel exploration or production
+- No deposits are used for fossil fuel exploration or production

-- It gives 10% of its earnings to charity
+- 10% of earnings are given to charity

-- It is a certified B Corporation, where they have scored in the top 10% for impact in both the community category and overall.
+- Aspiration is a certified B Corporation.
+They have scored in the top 10% of B Corporation companies for impact in both the community category and overall.